 For example:

-- · When driving with snow chains. - When driving in deep snow or on loose surfaces. - When the vehicle is stuck, to rock it backwards and forwards.
+- When driving with snow chains, - · when driving in deep snow or on loose surfaces, - when rocking the vehicle backwards and forwards to free it from mud, for example.

 Next, the button should be pressed to reactivate the TCS.